Skip to main content

 Planning a Stay: Logistics and Context

-At $321 per night as a reference rate, Stamba sits above the mid-market hotels and below the international luxury chains in Tbilisi's pricing structure.
+At $159 per night, Stamba sits above the mid-market hotels and below the international luxury chains in Tbilisi's pricing structure.
 The 42-room count means availability tightens during the city's peak periods, particularly in late spring and early autumn when Tbilisi draws the largest concentration of leisure travellers.
-Booking well in advance of those windows is advisable, though shoulder-season rates offer better availability for travellers with flexibility.
+Booking well in advance is advisable.
 The hotel's address on Merab Kostava Street places it in central Tbilisi, within reach of the Old Town and the gallery and restaurant concentration that has developed in the surrounding streets.

 Recognized By